Hg03/100-Days-Of-Machine-Learning/docs/Day 18.md

 ![Alt text](assets/loglikelihood.png)

 We can do so by differentiating the Log-Likelihood with respect to the parameters, setting the derivatives equal to 0, and solving the equation to find the estimates of the parameters.
+Play with **parameters** [here](https://mlu-explain.github.io/logistic-regression/)